mitocw/moodle2edx/README.md

 The key tool used in this construction is abox.py -- a generic object for "answer boxes", which abstracts away the capa problem types used in the edX system.

+Note that the abox.py file in this repo is a very recent version (the same file is used by latex2edx; see https://github.com/mitocw/latex2edx).
+The moodle2edx.py script may need to be updated to work properly with this version of abox.py.